John Z. Lee: Court of appeals service

-On April 13, 2022, President Joe Biden announced his intent to nominate Lee to serve as a United States circuit judge of the United States Court of Appeals for the Seventh Circuit.
+On April 13, 2022, President Joe Biden announced his intent to nominate Lee to serve as a United States circuit judge for the Seventh Circuit.
 On April 25, 2022, his nomination was sent to the Senate.
-President Biden nominated Lee to the seat to be vacated by Judge Diane Wood, who will assume senior status upon confirmation of a successor.
+President Biden nominated Lee to the seat to be vacated by Judge Diane Wood, who announced her intent to assume senior status upon confirmation of a successor.
 On May 11, 2022, a hearing on his nomination was held before the Senate Judiciary Committee.
 During his confirmation hearing, Republican senators criticized him over his decision to uphold J. B. Pritzker's stay-at-home order, which limited in-person church services.
-On June 9, 2022, his nomination was reported out of the committee by a 12–8–2 vote.
+On June 9, 2022, his nomination was favorably reported by the committee by a 12–8–2 vote.
+On August 7, 2022, Majority Leader Chuck Schumer filed cloture on his nomination.
 On September 6, 2022, the United States Senate invoked cloture on his nomination by a 48–42 vote.
 On September 7, 2022, his nomination was confirmed by a 50–44 vote.
 He received his judicial commission on September 9, 2022.
 He is the first Asian American judge to ever serve on the 7th Circuit.